d9pouces/django-floor/djangofloor/templates/djangofloor/dev/doc/source/configuration.rst

 Monitoring
 ----------

-You need Nagios checks to monitor:
+You can use Nagios checks to monitor several points:

   * connection to the application server (gunicorn or uwsgi),
   * connection to the database servers (PostgreSQL{% if USE_CELERY %} and Redis{% endif %}),